Fletman/fletbot-twitch/README.md

 - `!fcooldown <command> <cooldown time>`:  When cooldown time is not provided, returns the current cooldown setting for a specified command.
 When cooldown time is provided, sets cooldown time (in seconds) for given command
   - Example: `!fcooldown !sip`
   - Example: `!fcooldown !sip 5`
 - `!fletage <hours> <ban | timeout>`: For channels where security measures are enabled: set the minimum required account age (in hours) for users in chat.
-Accounts below the threshold are timed out for 12 hours or banned depending on which flag is specified
+Accounts below the threshold are either banned or timed out until their age meets the threshold depending on which flag is specified
   - Age threshold defaults to 0 hours (disabled)
   - Mod action defaults to timeout when flag is omitted
   - Example: `!fletage 24 ban`